AGTTeam/AGTTSite/content/guide/nds/5.using-cheats/en.md

 <div class="platform-filtered platform-manual">

 ## Add Cheats Manually
 This guide will walk you through manually editing your Cheat Database.
-You don't need to follow this guide if you are playing on PC or Mobile, with the exception of DraStic on Android.
+This is not usually necessary for most emulator users.

 ### Add Cheats using r4cee
 **Requirements:**